Our verdict

 We're going to use this wonderful picture of the G.T.
 Hustle 3 cut in half to talk about its wonderful details:

-• There's a plastic shank at the top of the midfoot and rearfoot, which meant some extra support in that area.
+- There's a plastic top shank in the midfoot-rearfoot, which means some extra support in that area.

 The only thing is that all these technologies and the high stack overall made our feet feel very high off the ground.
 We can't really say this shoe is unstable per se, but the lighter testers among us did feel slightly unsafe.